stephenmann/PartsUnlimited/README.md

 ## Step 2 ##

-- In the DevOps project, navigate to Repos > Files > {Project Name}/PartsUnlimited-aspnet45
+- Open the PartsUnlimited project in Visual Studio.
+- Create a topic branch from *master*.
+- Create a new solution folder called *deployment*.
-- Upload the *parameters.json* and *template.json* files to the folder.
+- Upload the *parameters.json* and *template.json* files to the *deployment* folder.
+- Push your topic branch and create a pull request.
+- Complete the pull request to merge into *master*

 ## Step 3 ##